 You can get something called “credit shortfall insurance” to guard against this risk.

-Generally speaking, if you have sufficient cover, you have specified your “all risks” items, and you are claiming for a genuine reason, your insurer will have no reason to turn down your claim - and they certainly won’t use “Acts of God” as an excuse.
+Your insurer is there to help you Generally speaking, if you have sufficient cover, you have specified your “all risks” items, and you are claiming for a genuine reason, your insurer will have no reason to turn down your claim - and they certainly won’t use “Acts of God” as an excuse.
 Just remember to review your policy regularly to make sure that you are covered for the correct items and at the correct costs.